argonautproject/subscriptions/encounters-ig.md

 ## Background

-- Subscription Changes (R4 - R5)
+In 2019, the FHIR Infrastructure WG decided that the existing `Subscription` mechanism did not work for all required use cases, and that it would need to be redesigned.
 A resource redesign with breaking changes is not something the FHIR community undertakes lightly.
 While the Subscriptions mechanism availble in R4 worked for some use cases, there were implementation issues which were insurmountable in others.
 The changes in R5 can be broken down into a few key points:

   - Retain all functionality available in R4
   - Split `Subscription` into two resouces: `Subscription` and `SubscriptionTopic`